ComputeCanada/hss23/content/pm.md

 **Presented by**: John Simpson

-*Note* Simultaneous Translation to French will be provided.
+*Note*: Simultaneous Translation to French will be provided.

 **Duration**: 60 minutes